SoSly/Reset-Movement/README.md

 Movement animation during reset can be disabled in module settings.

 Ctrl+Z can reproduce much of this module's functionality, but is not specific to the current combatant.

+For an alternative method of tracking a token's position at the start of its turn, consider the start turn marker feature of [Next Up](https://foundryvtt.com/packages/Next-Up/).